CAROL Bike 2 Review and Discount Code

-Don’t get me wrong, CAROL is a great bike for those of you starting out on your fitness journey and who want a quick boost to their fitness in a time-efficient way.
+Don’t get me wrong, CAROL is a great bike for those of you starting out on your fitness journey and who want a quick boost to your fitness in a time-efficient way.

-That said, the two 20-second workouts are not a magical panacea.
-They are a great way for quick wins over the course of several months, indeed CAROL quotes science that supports that.
+That said, the two 20-second workouts are not a long-term magical panacea.
+They are, however, a great way for quick wins over the course of several months, indeed CAROL quotes science that supports that.

 In the longer term, you will need to perform a combination of exercises to improve fitness parameters beyond VO2max (like CAROL’s Octane Score).
-Although VO2max certainly is a good parameter to improve…ask any triathlete.
+Although VO2max certainly is a good parameter to improve.
+Carol Bike supports this.

 Recommended: What seems to work best for many is a polarised fitness regime. ie short and intense workouts coupled with less frequent long/easy workouts.
 That approach is conceptually easy to understand and CAROL supports both those types of workouts.
 Add some other sort of strength training or Pilates and all will be good.

-Another way to explain: more intense workouts build fitness and strength and the longer workouts burn calories and train your body to more effectively burn calories from fat.
+Another way to explain it: more intense workouts build fitness and strength and longer workouts burn calories and train your body to effectively burn calories from fat.
 Do both.
 Win, Win.